Skip to contents

 • The X number of days specified by the readmission window must have passed to allow for X-day readmission to occur;

 • 95% of hospital admissions are discharged within 30 days based on GEMINI data.
-Therefore, for patients discharged within the buffer period, there is not enough time for readmission to happen and appear in our database;
+Therefore, an additional 30 days are included in the buffer period to exclude any patients who may not yet have been discharged from their readmission encounter;

 Hypothetical example of how buffer period affects 7-day readmission of a patient: